Who we are

 We are passionate and serious about changing the field of personal development.

-Serge is 56 years old and has lived in Singapore since 2005.
-He has 25 years of experience in international business development and management in Information Technology.
+Serge lived in Singapore since 2005 and has 25 years of experience in international business development and management in Information Technology.

 Before founding Ikeegai, Serge was EVP, Managing Director Asia Pacific for Arkadin, a global provider of unified collaboration solutions present in 33 countries, acquired in 2014 by NTT Communications.